 Friends of Kajo Keji College

-Friends of Kajo Keji College has teamed up with
+Friends of Kajo Keji College partners with

 Projects Delivering Hope